GoogleCloudPlatform/community/tutorials/appengine-memcache-best-practices/index.md

 ### Recommendations

-Make compatible changes to object structures, handle errors properly when reading objects from Memcache, and flush Memcache when deploying new code with major changes.
+* Make compatible changes to object structures.
+* Handle errors properly when reading objects from Memcache.
+* Flush Memcache when deploying new code with major changes.

 ### Example